mmoundraty/skills-review-pull-requests/README.md

   Define terms and link to docs.github.com.
 -->

-## Step 5: Apply suggested changes
+## Step 5: Apply suggested changes and make sure to press the Add a suggestion button

 _Nicely done suggesting changes! :partying_face:_